 Just sending a “failed” QC report is not enough to push Chinese manufacturers to improve their quality in the long run.
 Chances are, you keep re-ordering from the same suppliers.
 You need them to avoid the same issue in the future!

-So you need a QC report software that is linked to an issue tracking module.
+So you need a quality inspection software that is linked to an issue tracking module.
 This way you have a systematic way of pushing your suppliers for corrective actions and following up over time.

 Looking organized and modern in the manufacturers’ eyes